syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Search.md

 ![](Search_images/Search_img2.png)

 ### Filtering with DataTable

-By default, when binding the DataTable collection to SfDataGrid the filtering is not working in searching operation.
-So you have to convert the DataTable to Dynamic Collection.
+By default, when binding the DataTable collection to SfDataGrid, filtering will not work in searching operation.
+So, convert the DataTable to Dynamic collection.

 {% tabs %}
 {% highlight c# %}